Skip to main content

 NTAG tags come in several form factors:

-• Cards (credit card size, CR-80) are the most popular for Zaparoo.
-Inkjet-printable PVC cards are available for custom artwork using a standard inkjet printer.
+• Cards (credit card size, CR-80) are a good fit for game collections.
+Inkjet-printable PVC cards are available if you want custom artwork and have a compatible printer.

 • Stickers/coins (typically 25mm round) are good for sticking inside cases, on cartridges, or onto 3D printed projects.